Let’s dive into Squad’s fundraising timeline

 - December 2020: Squad is acquired by Twitter

-Over the past 4 years, you have launched multiple versions of your company and have raised multiple rounds.
-On a high level, can you share any context around the major events in the timeline above?
+Over the past 4 years, you’ve launched multiple versions of Squad and raised multiple rounds.
+Can you share any major learnings?

 I wanted to work on solving the problem of loneliness through technology because it was the core problem I’d faced in my own life.
 Since I wasn’t married to a particular solution we launched a lot of small experimental products across a few platforms.

 As an early-stage venture-backed company, our market was always two-fold: our actual customers and potential/current investors.
 I tried to err on the side of sharing the latest & greatest to help bring industry insiders and investors along on our journey so they’d feel more connected to us.
-I know it helped because it kept us in the conversation.
+I know it helped because it kept us in the conversation with investors.

 Launches are important forcing functions.
 Stealth mode is rarely a good idea.